Pushkar Mela

 Naga Pahar:

-Naga-PaharBeing a mountain which divides Ajmer and Pushkar, also it is rumored to evaporate as time passes, Naga Pahar can be a tourist attraction within the city.
+Naga-PaharBeing a mountain that divides Ajmer and Pushkar, also it is rumored to evaporate as time passes, Naga Pahar can be a tourist attraction within the city.

 Besides sitting by the Nag Kund here, you might even admire the stunning view of this town from here and catch memories onto your own camera.
 You can enjoy all these with Rajasthan Tour Packages of HTOIndia – India Tour Operator.